 The project scope has remained the same.
 The schedule and expenditure projections shown in Block B above are based upon information provided by the developer.
 Design and construction will be performed by the developer under a Systems Extension Permit.
 The estimated completion date is developer dependent.
 No WSSC Water rate supported debt will be used for this project.

 Coordinating Agencies: Prince George's County Government

 Coordinating Projects: S - 000028.18 - Konterra Town Center East Sewer

-E. Annual Operating Budget Impact (000) FY of Impact
+E. Annual Operating Budget Impact (000's)

 Staff & Other

-Maintenance \$279
+Maintenance \$274

 Debt Service

-Total Cost \$279
+Total Cost \$274

 Impact on Water and Sewer Rate